vdaas/vald/docs/performance/loadtest.md

 # Load Testing

-This document describe how to perform the load testing in Vald cluster or Vald agent using Vald Load Testing Tools.
+This document describes how to perform the load testing in Vald cluster or Vald agent using Vald Load Testing Tools.

 ## Overview